1 Department of Civil, Architectural and Environmental Engineering, University of Naples, Naples, Federico II, Italy

 Tel: +390817683932; E-mail: firstname.lastname@example.org

 The structure of the paper is as follows.
-In section 2 the case study of the High Speed/High Capacity Rail system in Italy has been considered together with the methodology.
-Section 3 reports the results, while section 4 concerns the conclusions and further perspectives.
+In section 2, the case study of the High Speed/High Capacity Rail system in Italy has been considered together with the methodology.
+Section 3 reports the results, while section 4 provides the conclusions and further perspectives.

 2. THE CASE STUDY

 The High Speed/High Capacity (HS/HC) Rail project in Italy has been taken into account as case study.
 The first section was inaugurated in 1992 with the “Direttissima” Roma-Firenze and today the network is of 1,400km.
 It serves big metropolitan cities, while the South of Italy has not benefited from any intervention in this new technology.